 Final Thesis Submission

-If you plan to transition to a postdoctoral appointment within the Department of Chemistry at MIT, please contact Jennifer Weisman and Michele Harris (Human Resources Administrator) as soon as possible.
+If you plan to transition to a postdoctoral/research specialist appointment within the Department of Chemistry at MIT, please contact Jennifer Weisman and Chemistry HR as soon as possible.
 Your final signed thesis must be submitted before a postdoc appointment can start.
 If you are an international student, it is extremely important that you start this process early to allow sufficient timing for visa processing.
-In addition to talking with Jennifer and Michele, please consult with the International Students Office.
+In addition to talking with Jennifer and HR, please consult with the International Students Office.